-2014 Sevilleta LTER Research Experience for Undergraduates Program
+2015 Sevilleta LTER Research Experience for Undergraduates Program

 The Sevilleta LTER is seeking applicants for Research Experiences for Undergraduates (REU).
-Application deadline is March 10, 2014 .
-We are looking for 10 Biology REU and 2 Art in Ecology REU students for the Summer of 2014.
+Application deadline is February 10, 2015.
+We are looking for 10 Biology REU and 2 Art in Ecology REU students for the Summer of 2015.

 This interdisciplinary REU Site Program at the Sevilleta LTER in central New Mexico will train up to 12 undergraduate students who will conduct independent research under the guidance of UNM faculty in Art, Biology, Ecology, and Earth and Planetary Sciences.
-The summer program includes a seminar series, a weekly journal club, an annual symposium, professional development workshops, ethics training, fieldtrips, and opportunities to interact with a multitude of scientists conducting research on the refuge.
-Science students will conduct independent research at the Sevilleta and Art students will create original art pieces, and both groups will present their projects at the annual symposium.
+The summer program includes a seminar series, a weekly journal club, an annual symposium, professional development workshops, toastmasters, ethics training, field trips, and opportunities to interact with a multitude of scientists conducting research on the refuge.
+Science students will conduct independent research in and around the Sevilleta National Wildlife Refuge, and Art students will create original art pieces, and both groups will present their projects at the annual symposium to be held on 6 August 2015.
 Working at the LTER site invites close interactions among students, faculty, and graduate students.